EzraRajendran/Microsoft-Stocks-Analysis-Power-BI-/README.md

 ## Demo

-To see the dashboard in action, watch the interactive demo [here](insert-link).
+To see the dashboard in action, watch the interactive demo [here] ( https://drive.google.com/file/d/1LUiHhqH0xUZBsbY3UeC3nXBfsfjLE7po/view?usp=drive_link)
 ## Conclusion

 This Power BI dashboard serves as a powerful tool for financial analysis, allowing users to explore Microsoft’s stock performance through dynamic and interactive visualizations.
 It provides an easy-to-understand interface for tracking key metrics and making data-driven investment decisions.